muratk5n/thirdwave/en/2018/05/inflation.md

 air..
 Just type bunch of numbers on a computer, boom.
 New money.
 There is good reason for creating money and not simply lending out savings;
 If only savings were lent out, growth + same money base = deflation.

+If the set of goods of services in an economy grows (more production) in tandem with the money base in that economy, there would not be inflation.
+Sadly keeping this due in perfect sync is an extremely tough job.
+The Central Bank has only one tool at its disposal to tune this - the (short term) interest rate.
+By raising rates during econ that is heating up, the idea is to raise borrowing costs and slow the economy.
+The effect is extremely indirect, the aim is companies to borrow less, to expand less, therefore pay employees less.
+It sounds harsh but this is the system in play.

 Are government deficits inflationary?
 If new, more money reaches citizens directly, it could be...
 If new money goes to corporations,